Ram Kishore Shukla: Personal life and family

-The second son of Ram Sundar Shukla immediately younger to Ram Kishore Shukla was Bhagwati Prasad Shukla a doctor of philosophy from Agra university awarded so for his contributions in the field of Hindi and Bagheli languages was the second notable figure in the second generation.
-His book Bagheli Bhasha aur sahithya is the original book from which one can get all the basic knowledge about Bagheli language and Bagheli culture.
+The second son of Ram Sundar Shukla immediately younger than Ram Kishore Shukla is Bhagwati Prasad Shukla, a doctor of philosophy from Agra university, awarded so for his contributions in the field of Hindi and Bagheli languages was the second notable figure in the second generation.
+His book, Bagheli Bhasha aur Sahitya, is the original book from which one can get all the basic knowledge about Bagheli language and Bagheli culture.
 He had issues, two sons and three daughters among which Rashmi Shukla has been joint director of Madhya Pradesh school education, nowadays principal of government college of education, Rewa.

 Ganga Prasad Shukla was the third son to Ram Sundar Shukla who was retired from the post of principal in a government school.
-Durga Shankar Shukla is youngest to all who had his entire life spent in care of family farms and ranches.
+Durga Shankar Shukla is the youngest of all who has had his entire life spent in the care of family farms and ranches.

 Shukla's grandson and son of Surendra Shukla, Eeshan Surendra Shukla is a National Bal Shree awardee and a national level swimmer.

 Death

 Diagonised with diabetes in his 40s, Shukla spent most of his life on medication.
-On 10 November 2003 when General elections were taking place in Madhya Pradesh he suffered a cerebral haemorrhage.
-He was referred to be admitted to All India Institute of Medical Sciences, but since elections were going on no government plane was available; as a result, he had to be treated in Rewa.
+On 10 November 2003, when the general elections were taking place in Madhya Pradesh, he suffered a cerebral hemorrhage.
+He was referred to be admitted to All India Institute of Medical Sciences, but since elections were going on, no government plane was available.
+As a result, he had to be treated in Rewa, Madhya Pradesh.
 After a month of unconsciousness, Shukla died on 11 December 2003.